-Japanese rider Yuri Takimoto is flying over waves on her foils.
+Japanese rider Yuri Takimoto is immersed in the world of foiling.
 Being the wife of Takuma founder Cyril Coste she has access to the full Takuma quiver of foils.
 Currently based in Japan, Yuri chats to TotalSUP about why “the only way is foiling”, and introducing the concept of foiling to women riders!

 Hi Yuri, where did it all start?

-My love for watersports all started when I took a windsurfing lesson for the 1st time in Zushi beach, Shonan which is a hot spot for surfing in Japan and is the biggest surfing town in Japan.
-After I felt the glide sensation on the water I felt awaken to a deeper level of enjoument for life.
+My love for water sports all started when I took a windsurfing lesson for the 1st time in Zushi beach, Shonan which is a hot spot for surfing in Japan and is the biggest surfing town in Japan.
+After I felt the glide sensation on the water I felt awaken to a deeper level of enjoyment for life.
 Shortly after having this experience, I quit my job and moved to Maui , where I was introduced to a wider range of water sports.
-I tried it all: surfing, kiteboarding, SUP surfing.
-I went on to live in maui for 12 years, after that I moved to New Caledonia with my French husband Cyril Coste.
+I tried it all: surfing, kite boarding, SUP surfing.
+I went on to live in Maui for 12 years, after that I moved to New Caledonia with my French husband Cyril Coste.

 We lived close to an uncrowded and beautiful reef break spot.
 It was my husband who got me into foiling, he taught me how to foil for the first time.
 Now we are based in Miyazaki, Japan.
 My local spot is a river mouth 10 mins from home.